POSTED December 6, 2016

 Mooring a boat is often the most economical way to store a large boat on a long-term basis.
-Moorings licenses can be obtained from Maritime, and a mooring contractor is then enlisted to drop a suitable size mooring in the right location.
+You can obtain a Moorings licenses from Maritime.
+A mooring contractor will be enlisted to drop a suitable size mooring in the right location.
 Using Sydney Harbour as an example, the further away from the city and smaller your boat is, the cheaper the moorings become.

-But what needs to be considered before you decide on a mooring?
+But what should you consider before deciding on a mooring?

 1. How are you going to get out to the boat?